Apfelfrisch/Edifact/README.md

 $message = Message::fromString("UNA:+.?
 'SEQ+1", $segmentFactory);
 ```

-If you don't need validation or Segment getter you can also parse to the Generic Sgement
+If you don't need validation or Segment getter you can also parse to the Generic Segement

 ```php
 use Apfelfrisch\Edifact\Segments\Generic;